denten-books/plain-text/4-chapter.md

 (and extended cognition more broadly), we must afford them the same care we reserve for conventional cognitive structures, be it in the analogy to critical thinking or self-reflection.
-Fundamentally, as I will argue after Sartre, such externalized cognitive structures must remain transparent to the entity extended.
+Fundamentally, as I will argue after Sartre, such externalized cognitive structures must remain transparent and available for examination.

 These are perhaps heady thoughts, to be met with a measure of skepticism towards the limits of literary theory or book history.
 After all, what can a